 - Try delicious add-ins such as almond or cashew butter, dried fruit, shredded coconut or cocoa nibs!

 - Feel free to use any plant-based milk you like!
-Apart from almond milk, we also like coconut milk, soy and oat milk.

 - If you want sweeter oats, add maple syrup or chopped dates to your mixture before putting it into the fridge.